Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

 - When we update a stack, we need to know what will change before the changes themselves are applied
 - Change sets wont say if the update will be successful

-## Retain Data on Delete

-- We can put a DeletionPolicy on any resource to control what happens when the CloudFormation template is deleted
-- `DeletionPolicy=Retain`:
-    - To be specify on resource to preserve/backup in case of CloudFormation deletes
-    - Works for any resource and nested stacks
-- `DeletionPolicy=Snapshot`:
-    - Works on EBS volumes, ElastiCache cluster, ElastiCache ReplicationGroup, RDS database instance, RDS database cluster, Redshift cluster
-- `DeletionPolicy=Delete`:
-    - Default for all resources, excluding RDS db cluster resources, where the default is snapshot
-    - To delete an S3 bucket, we have to delete everything first from the bucket

-## Termination Protection

-- To prevent accidental deletes on CloudFormation templates, we have to use Termination Protection

 ## SSM Parameters